ahives/HareDu2/README.md

 </code></pre>

-So, the output calling the ToJsonString extension method would look something like this,
+So, the resulting output of calling the ToJsonString extension method would look something like this,

 <pre><code class="json">
 {